Open-Science-Community-Saudi-Arabia/MOOCs/backend_API/CONTRIBUTING.md

    git checkout -b <new-branch-name>

 ```
-Your branch name should be descriptive enough, an exmaple is `feat-signpup` or `fix-failed-login`
+Your branch name should be descriptive enough, an example is `feat-signpup` or `fix-failed-login`

 6. Make the necessary changes and additions / subtractions within your forked repository.